Most of How I Work

 I work with a small number of leaders and boards each year.

-The strongest relationships tend to be those where there is openness to challenge, trust can be built over time, and the focus is on reaching the right answer — not the quickest one.
+The strongest relationships tend to be those where there is openness to challenge, trust can be built over time, and the focus is on reaching the right answer — not merely the quickest one.

 If you are considering a conversation